-Property Tax Assistance Goal To address housing instability and foreclosure by providing financial assistance to eliminate past due payments of unescrowed property taxes.
+Property Tax Assistance Goal • To address housing instability and foreclosure by providing financial assistance to eliminate past due and obligated payments of unescrowed property taxes.
 Size of Property Tax Assistance Allocation CalHFA has allocated \$150 million to use for Property Tax Assistance.
 Requests to amend this program may be made, based on the constant monitoring and reporting of results against goals.
 Targeting and Outreach CalHFA will affirmatively target socially disadvantaged and vulnerable homeowners using a data-driven approach that uses a combination of Qualified Census Tract data (HUD) and the Owner Vulnerability Index (UCLA).
 This will include data-driven targeted marketing and community engagement along with engaging housing counselors, as well as using levers in the program design to ensure that outcomes effectively prioritize socially disadvantaged individuals.
 CalHFA is also working with the California Association of County Tax Collectors and directly with County Treasurers on targeted outreach.
 Eligible Homeowners Homeowner must currently own and occupy the property in California as their primary residence.
 Homeowner must meet the Homeowner Income Eligibility Requirements.
 Homeowner must not own and occupy more than one property (up to 4 units) Homeowner must attest that they experienced a financial hardship after January 21, 2020.
 The attestation must describe the nature of the financial hardship.
-The unpaid property tax balance of the homeowner's property tax delinquency includes property taxes due after January 21, 2020.
+The unpaid property tax balance of the homeowner's property tax delinquency must include property taxes due after January 21, 2020.
+Momeowners who were delinquent on property taxes prior to January 21, 2020 who entered into a repayment plan with the County, but then could not make the required payments due to a Qualified Financial Hardship will be eligible.
+Co-owners are not permitted to separately apply for the Program assistance.
+Households are eligible if they have received any other form of governmental assistance, including other forms of COVID-19 assistance from the CARES Act, Consolidated Appropriations Act of 2021 or the American Rescue Plan Act, including Emergency Rental Assistance.